-This chapter of the EIAR assesses the potential climate impacts arising from the 3FM Project and the consistency of the project with the provisions of the Climate Action and Low Carbon Development Acts 2015 to 2021, the Climate Action Plan 2024 (CAP24), and all applicable domestic and European Union legislative and regulatory requirements.
+The assessment on the potential climate impacts from the 3FM Project identifies and presents the likely significant effects of the 3FM Project on climate (mitigation) and also the vulnerability of the Project to climatic factors (adaptation).
+The assessment also considers the consistency of the project with the provisions of the Climate Action and Low Carbon Development Acts 2015 to 2021, the Climate Action Plan 2024 (CAP24), and all applicable domestic and European Union legislative and regulatory requirements.